MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 In between our feature updates, we also release fixes and improvements as well as security updates.
 These are always minor updates and never change the major build number.

-To help provide clarity, this release notes page will provide information in order of the most current release version first, followed by older versions.
+To help provide clarity, this release notes page will provide information for every major and minor update.
+The most current release is listed first, and previous releases follow in chronological order.
 If you’d like to learn about updates to down level versions (or view previous major feature releases), please refer to the table below.

-Note:  the current release version is the March 2023 Update, Build 20348.15xx.
+Note:  the current release version is the March 2023 Update, Build 20348.1540.

 | Major release   number | Feature release(s) name                  | Date         | Build number |
 |------------------------|-------------------------------------|--------------|--------------|